-Tools like the Skills Builder Hub use the framework to support educators to explicitly teach and assess the essential skills with learners of all ages.
-Programmes like our Accelerator support schools to embed the framework and principles through training and tools for educators.
+Tools like the Skills Builder Hub use the Framework to support educators to explicitly teach and assess the skills with learners of all ages.
+Programmes like our Global Accelerator support schools to embed the framework and principles through training and tools.

 Membership for schools and colleges, non-profits and employers, brings multiple unique benefits; including the ability to structure skills development, initiate sustainable organisational change, access and contribute to best practice and create systemic change.
 To achieve our mission, we align skills-focused organisations, provide high-quality content and influence national and international policy, including in Kenya and Uganda.

 The Skills Builder Partnership unites over 800 education institutions, employers, and non-profits across 20 countries, providing 2.3 million opportunities to boost essential skills in 2022.